tjomson/pcpp/week04/solutions.md

 ### 4

+It all works now!
+5000/5000 test runs for each test pass.

 ### 5

 Yes it does.
 It showes the existence of atleast one possible interleaving, in which the collection fails to behave as expected.